Goldman Sachs sets 2030 carbon emissions reduction targets

 The bank's new efforts come as climate-focused investors are calling on the major U.S. banks to quickly scale back their financing of new fossil fuel development, saying current commitments to curb global emissions are not enough.

-Earlier this week, Reuters reported that HSBC expected all its clients to have a plan in place to exit the fossil fuel by the end of 2023.
+Earlier this week, Reuters reported that HSBC expected all its clients to have a plan in place to exit financing thermal coal by the end of 2023.

 World leaders have stressed the need to limit global warming to 1.5 degrees Celsius.
 The 2015 Paris Agreement commits countries to limit the global average temperature rise to well below 2 degrees Celsius above pre-industrial levels, and to aim for 1.5 degrees Celsius.